The OCDSB is committed

 in support of student well-being, our schools conduct school climate surveys

 every two years.
-This year the OCDSB is conducting a School Climate Survey for
+This year the OCDSB conducted a School Climate Survey for

 The purpose of a school climate survey is to better understand